gepetobio/functional-programming-with-javascript-resources/README.md

 ## General resources

 * [Fun Fun Function](https://www.youtube.com/channel/UCO1cgjhGzsSYb1rsB4bFe4Q)

+### Books
 * [Javascript Allongé](https://leanpub.com/javascriptallongesix/read) - possibly the earliest book about Functional Programming in Javascript.
 This is an revised edition including ES6 features.
 * [Functional-Light JavaScript](https://github.com/getify/Functional-Light-JS) - well, we are talking exactly about Functional Programming in JavaScript ;-)
+* [Professor Frisby's Mostly Adequate Guide to Functional Programming](https://github.com/MostlyAdequate/mostly-adequate-guide) - I came across this book several times.
+But after Kyle Sympson (the You Don't Know JS author) said he was a fan of this author, then I couldn't really leave it out of this list.
+I still need to read it though.
+But one thing at a time...

 ## Filter, Map and Reduce